erikh/yaib/README.md

 ## Unix Socket

+**NOTE:** This layer is likely to be changed dramatically in the future.
+It is recommended that if you use this feature, you use it through `yaib` commands, and not writing to the socket directly, as the protocol is certain to change.

 You can write blocks using the JSON format in the [i3 protocol, Section 2.2](https://i3wm.org/docs/i3bar-protocol.html) block format.
 One block per write; use `yaib write-block '<block json>'` to write directly to the socket.
 The socket is also located at `/tmp/yaib.sock`; only the most recent copy of `yaib` running will respond to it, but you can use this with `nc` et al to control it.
 Just barf a Block JSON at the socket.

+Whatever the block's `name` value is set to will replace the block in the bar.
+If this block is not of a `dynamic` type in the configuration, it will not persist and be overwritten by new collection data in the next iteration (this behavior is expected to change in the future).

 ## License